-- 1. Program eligibility requirements and project-specific requirements. - 2.
-Income limits, including federal and state limits [see Chapter 3 of this manual]. - 3.
-Procedures for accepting applications and selecting from the waiting list: - Fees - Procedures for accepting applications and pre-applications. - Procedures for applying any preferences. - Applicant screening criteria: - Required drug-related or criminal activity criteria. - Other allowable screening criteria. - Procedures for rejecting ineligible applicants. - 4.
+- Procedures for accepting applications and pre-applications. - Procedures for applying any preferences. - Applicant screening criteria: - Required drug-related or criminal activity criteria. - $\circ$ $\;$ Other allowable screening criteria. - Procedures for rejecting ineligible applicants. - 4.
 Occupancy standards [Chapter 3]. - 5.
 Unit transfer policies, including the selection of in-place residents versus applicants from the waiting list when vacancies occur [Chapter 4]. - 6.
 Policies to comply with Section 504 of the Rehabilitation Act of 1973, the Fair Housing Act, and other relevant civil rights laws and statutes [Chapter 3]. - 7.
 Policy for opening and closing the waiting list for the property. - 8.
 Eligibility of students [Chapter 4]. - 9.
 VAWA Protections [Chapter3]